 - Suggestions for Unpacking the Conversation Agreements, which is helpful when introducing this practice to new participants

-I am happy to share suggestions adapted for libraries from Reverend Linda Taylor, LRC Faith Partner:
+I am happy to share the following suggestions adapted for libraries from Reverend Linda Taylor, LRC Faith Partner.

 As you consider trying Living Room Conversations in your community, I encourage you to keep four things in mind: